aws-samples/eks-workshop-v2/website/docs/security/kyverno/baseline-pss.md

 ---
-title : "Baselining Pod Security Standards" weight : 134
+title: "Baselining Pod Security Standards"
+sidebar_position: 134
 ---

 As Discussed, in our Introduction,  Policy levels are defined in **3 types 1/Baseline 2/Restricted & 3/Priveleged.** While it is recommended to setup a Restricted PSS, it can cause unknown issues on the Application level unless set properly.
 To get started it is recommended to setup a Baseline Policy that will prevent known Privileged escalations such as Containers accessing HostProcess, HostPath, Access to Host Ports to allow snopping of traffic and much more.